acmpesuecc/mutual-funds-manager/README.md

 ### Create new mutual fund `POST`
 URL: `http://localhost:8080/addFund/`
-DEscription: Allows creation of a new mutual fund data
+Description: Allows creation of a new mutual fund data

 ## Getting Started